rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 s_2 = s_2[1]\,s_2[2]\cdots s_2[n]
 $$

-This is what I meant when I said the LCS is computed incrementally with the LCS of substrings:
+This is what I meant when I said the LCS is computed recursively with the LCS of substrings:
 $$
 d_{i-1,\,j} = \mathrm{LCS}\bigl(
   s_1[1\ldots i-1],\ s_2[1\ldots j]
 \bigr)
 $$

+We can define our movement with the following formula:

 $$
 \text{move}(i,j) = \left\{